jlevy/og-equity-compensation/README.md

 the company.

 - 🚧 More on the history and motivation of 409As.
-- 🚧 Not yet obvious why this info is part of Taxes.
-  Expand the connection b/n the two gestured toward in the opening sentence here.
-  Lay out the relationship b/n the FMW and the tax you owe, and the 409A and the FMW.
+- 🚧 Lay out up front the relationship between the FMW and the tax you owe, and the 409A and the FMW.

 - The startup pays for an appraisal that sets the 409A, typically annually or after events like fundraising.